mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 doodle a nice stroke next to it.
 If you feel you messed up, just go back to the icon library to load a new icon.

-Finally press :guilabel:`Save`, and your brush should be done.
+Finally, press :guilabel:`Save`, and your brush should be done.

 You can further modify your inking brush by...